leggetter/realtime-app-dev-tips/slides.md

 ## What we'll cover

 1. Why Real-Time?
-2. ...

----

-class: fixed-width-list

-## What we won't cover

-UI rendering considerations
+2. Tools, Tips & Tricks

+* Data source <-- HERE
+* App server <-- HERE
+* Real-time framework <-- HERE
+* Client app
+  * Network <-- HERE
+  * Library/App Service <-- HERE
+  * App logic <-- and HERE
+  * UI <-- not HERE

+???

+* Firstly, apps don't have to have a UI
-There are lots of great resources on this from browser vendors
+* Even so, if you are interested in UI considerations then there are lots of great resources on this from browser and mobile vendors.

 ---